Are antioxidants good for people? What about those who have diabetes?

 We should know that antioxidants are actually substances that inhibit oxidation.
 Furthermore, we need to understand oxidation.
 This is a chemical process that occurs in the transfer of electrons.

 This process always occurs together with a reduction.
 That means that while one substance is oxidized another is reduced.
 These reductions are known as redox reactions.

 The internal combustion engine, rust, and corrosion are examples of redox reaction which we know.
 These types of reactions in the body are happening all the time making end products which we know as free radicals.

-Furthermore, the free radicals are reactive substances which can bind to proteins and DNA, damaging them permanently and leading to organ, cell and tissue damage.
+Furthermore, free radicals are reactive substances that can bind to proteins and DNA, damaging them permanently and leading to organ, cell, and tissue damage.